openssl/openssl/doc/designs/passing-algorithmidentifier-parameters.md

 `EVP_PKEY_CTX_set_params`), or using other available convenience functions (see below).

-This parameter will have to be documented in the following files:
+These parameter will have to be documented in the following files:

 - `doc/man7/provider-asym_cipher.pod`
 - `doc/man7/provider-cipher.pod`